DuncanMC/CIFilterTest/using_core_image_filters.md

 The CIFilterTest app is written to ask the system for a list of supported filters, and then presents a list of those filters in a table view grouped by category.

-There are 2 methods that let you get lists of avilable filters that match a specific category or category: `+[filterNamesInCategories:]`, and `+[filterNamesInCategory:]`
+There are 2 methods that let you get lists of avilable filters that match a specific category or categories: `+[filterNamesInCategories:]`, and `+[filterNamesInCategory:]`

 ###`+ (NSArray *)filterNamesInCategories:(NSArray *)categories`